devpi/devpi/doc/userman/devpi_misc.rst

 - devpi: configuring an index to send POST requests to Jenkins upon upload

-- Jenkins: adding one or more jobs which can get triggered
+- Jenkins: adding one or more jobs which can get triggered by devpi-server.

 Configuring a devpi index to trigger Jenkins
 ++++++++++++++++++++++++++++++++++++++++++++